magento/magento2-functional-testing-framework/docs/guides/selectors.md

 #### `contains()` Selector

-The `contains()` selector allows you to select an element that contains an attribute value search string.
+The `contains()` selector allows you to select an element that contains an attribute value string.

 Examples: